All Episodes

 And so when I did come to a point of failure or discomfort, I would have an emotional meltdown.

-Like when yourself in a room, yeah.
+Like when I put myself in a room.

 I think so.

-And I but I was smart enough that I could get away with it and just keep switching to different things.
+And I, but I was smart enough that I could get away with it and just keep switching to different things.

-Like I went to four different colleges because I was like, oh, actually, I want to study photography, and I actually I want journalism, religion, film like I just jumped around to all these things and I was good at them, and I wasn't willing to feel bad, like feel like I sucked at anything.
+Like I just jumped around to all these things and I was good at them and I wasn't willing to feel like feel like I sucked at anything.

-So whenever it get to the point where I'd have to feel like I sucked, I'd be like, I'm bored, I don't want to do this anymore.
+So whenever it would get to the point where I'd have to feel like I sucked, I'd be like, I'm bored.

 And so do you have any siblings?